ezsystems/ezpublish-kernel/REST-API-V3.rst

 Update Version
 ``````````````
 :Resource: /content/objects/<ID>/version/<versionNo>
-:Method: PATCH or POST with X-eZ-Method: PATCH
+:Method: PATCH or POST with header X-HTTP-Method-Override: PATCH
 :Description: A specific draft is updated.
 :Parameters:
     :fields: comma separated list of fields which should be returned in the response (see Content)